mertkalyoncu1/dsa210_project/README.md

-# dsa210_project
+dsa210_project

-# YouTube Watching Pattern Analysis
+YouTube Watching Pattern Analysis with Finals Weeks

-## Project Description
+Project Description

-This project explores the relationship between my YouTube viewing patterns and meal times.
-The analysis investigates whether my YouTube watching habits align with food ordering times, based on payments made to Yemeksepeti, a food delivery service.
-The hypothesis is that YouTube watching times are correlated with eating times, potentially revealing insights about consumption habits during meals.
+This project explores the relationship between my YouTube viewing patterns and my academic schedule, particularly during finals weeks.
+The analysis focuses on understanding how my YouTube watching habits fluctuate on a monthly and weekly basis, with an emphasis on high-stress periods like exam preparation.
+The hypothesis is that YouTube watching times vary significantly during finals weeks compared to regular periods, offering insights into procrastination or stress-relief behaviors.

-By integrating two datasets—YouTube viewing history and a mock bank account transactions database—the project aims to uncover correlations between digital media consumption and daily routines.
+By analyzing the YouTube viewing history dataset, this project aims to uncover patterns and trends in digital media consumption during critical academic periods.

----

-## Dataset Description
+Dataset Description

 1. YouTube Viewing History

 This dataset was exported via Google Takeout and contains: